 Battle Club Gaming set scope and aimed to find out more…

 Walking Dead looks to be a pretty big deal, with reviews scoring highly.

 Yes, the Walking Dead game is getting great reviews, and I’m pleased to say that almost all the reviewers say one of the best features of the game is the voice work.
 They like the character development and the complicated relationships of the characters.

-When did you first hear about the project, can you give us a little background history?
-How did you become involved, was there an audition process of any sort?
+How did you become involved with the project, can you give us a little background history.
+Was there an audition process of any sort.

 I heard about the project in the usual way a voice actor hears about a project.
 An audition.
 Opened my email one day and among the usual auditions for commercials, promos, and narrations was one for a game based on the TV show The Walking Dead.
 The instructions said they were looking for very natural reads as opposed to the all to usual cartoony reads.
 The character I read for was named “Lee”.
 I didn’t know at the time that he was the lead character in the game.
 Just did him they way I thought he should be done and got the call.

 Had you worked with Telltale previously.